kt-0/yes-bot/README.md

 Currently, the main script uses regex to try and predict whether the comment is violating.
 The prediction is recorded into excel under the "Proposed" column.
 This is needed to train a classifier, which is something NLTK uses to make predictions(paraphrasing(badly*)).
 A decent sample size is needed to properly train a classifier.

-*Disclosure: dont remember if left in working state*
+*unsure if left in working state; no intention/interest of updating or maintaining*